Why Should A Strategy Be Reviewed Annually

 Alignment with Evolving Goals

 Goals are not static; they evolve as circumstances change or as organizations grow.
-An annual review ensures that strategies remain aligned with updated objectives.
-Here's the thing — for example, a startup initially focused on gaining market share might later prioritize profitability.
+In practice, an annual review ensures that strategies remain aligned with updated objectives.
+So naturally, for example, a startup initially focused on gaining market share might later prioritize profitability.
 Similarly, personal goals such as career advancement or financial security may shift over time.
 Regular reviews help bridge the gap between current strategies and new priorities, ensuring efforts are directed toward what matters most at any given moment.

 Key Point: Annual reviews act as a checkpoint to recalibrate strategies with updated goals, preventing misalignment that could derail progress.